peckjd/cpsc318/lab06/README.md

 - Open a browser on your personal machine and go to your instance's public IP address.
 You should be prompted to continue setting up wordress

 ### Resources
-- There are additional resources on Canvas.
+- There are additional resources on Canvas in addition to what is listed here.
 - [Ansible Documentation](https://docs.ansible.com/ansible/2.9/modules/modules_by_category.html)
     - Make sure you are using the documentation that matches the installed Ansible version
     - Use the drop down in the upper left to select 2.9